Do you still go by the ‘book’ when it comes to learning something new?

 What’s wiki software?

-The software solution you can utilize to create, share, and edit content and collaborate and organize it effectively is wiki software.
+Wiki software is the software solution you can utilize to create, share, and edit content and collaborate and organize it effectively.

 Use cases of a wiki software